 Anyway, let’s get this review started.
 It’s gonna be a long one cause there’s lots to go over and I have to pretend I’m not fangirling all over the place.
 Before we go any further, make sure you look up several reviews before opening your wallets for this one, okay?
 Like hold your horses, eh?

-– Middle of the pack at its tier.
+– One of, if not the worst at its tier.
+This is a pronounced weakness.– Middle of the pack at its tier.
 Not terrible, but not terribly good either.

 – Has a significant advantage over her tier mates.
 A solid, competitive performer.